Franklin County Government Center: History and structures

 The site at the southwest corner of High and Mound streets was at one time occupied by St. Paul's Church, a German Lutheran Church.

 The tallest building in the complex is the 27-floor, 464 ft Franklin County Courthouse at 373 South High Street.
 It is the seventh tallest building in Columbus.
 This was the third incarnation of the Franklin County Courthouse and hosts the majority of the county government agencies.
 It was designed by architectural firm DesignGroup, Inc. following the postmodern architectural style.
 It was built on the site of a publishing building used for decades by the county, the American Education Press Building.
+Since 2022, its 16th floor has hosted a cafeteria-style restaurant called Cafe Overlook, which has a panoramic view of Downtown Columbus.

 Other major buildings in the complex include the 19-floor Municipal Court at 375 South High Street and the 10-floor Hall of Justice at 369 South High Street, both designed by Prindle & Patrick.
 The seven-floor new Franklin County Common Pleas Courthouse at 345 South High Street was completed in 2010.

 The Hall of Justice at 369 South High Street began a two-year renovation in early 2013.

 Other facilities in the complex include: